 This metaphor shows the limitations of conventional (bulk) RNA sequencing.
 Because you analyze thousands to millions of cells together, you will only get an average gene expression level for all the cells combined.

 While this might be enough for some research questions, sometimes you need more than just an average.
 You need more detail.
 You need a more advanced method.

 Enter single-cell RNA sequencing.

 Single-cell sequencing allows you to work out the recipe for your cellular smoothies.
-You'll not only discover the exact ingredient list, but also the ratio between them: You now know how many apples, oranges, strawberries, and bananas were used to make it.
+You'll discover the exact ingredient list and the ratio between them.
+You will now know how many apples, oranges, strawberries, and bananas were used to make it.

 Single-cell RNA sequencing didn't just appear overnight.
 It's the result of many different scientific innovations and advances in recent years.
 Here's an overview of the innovations that got us to where we are today.

 The first challenge to overcome before single-cell genome or transcriptome sequencing was possible was that the tiny amount of RNA contained within a single cell was too low to measure.

 And in 2009, researchers managed to amplify the RNA from a single cell sufficiently to sequence it for the first time.